Prostitution: Middle Ages

-16th–17th centuries
+16th–present

 By the end of the 15th-century attitudes seemed to have begun to harden against prostitution.
-An outbreak of syphilis in Naples 1494 which later swept across Europe, and which may have originated from the Columbian Exchange, and the prevalence of other sexually transmitted diseases from the earlier 13th century, may have been causes of this change in attitude.
+An outbreak of syphilis in Naples 1494 which later swept across Europe, and which may have originated from the Columbian Exchange, and the prevalence of other sexually transmitted infections from the earlier 13th century, may have been causes of this change in attitude.
 By the early 16th century, the association between prostitutes, plague, and contagion emerged, causing brothels and prostitution to be outlawed by secular authority.
 Furthermore, outlawing brothel-keeping and prostitution was also used to "strengthen the criminal law" system of the sixteenth-century secular rulers.

 Canon law defined a prostitute as "a promiscuous woman, regardless of financial elements."
 The prostitute was considered a "whore … who [was] available for the lust of many men," and was most closely associated with promiscuity.

-The Church's stance on prostitution was three-fold: “acceptance of prostitution as an inevitable social fact, condemnation of those profiting from this commerce, and encouragement for the prostitute to repent."
+The Church's stance on prostitution was three-fold: "acceptance of prostitution as an inevitable social fact, condemnation of those profiting from this commerce, and encouragement for the prostitute to repent."
 The Church was forced to recognize its inability to remove prostitution from the worldly society, and in the fourteenth century "began to tolerate prostitution as a lesser evil."
 However, prostitutes were to be excluded from the Church as long as they practiced.
 Around the twelfth century, the idea of prostitute saints took hold, with Mary Magdalene being one of the most popular saints of the era.
 The Church used Mary Magdalene's biblical history of being a reformed harlot to encourage prostitutes to repent and mend their ways.
 Simultaneously, religious houses were established with the purpose of providing asylum and encouraging the reformation of prostitution.
 'Magdalene Homes' were particularly popular and peaked especially in the early fourteenth century.
 Over the course of the Middle Ages, popes and religious communities made various attempts to remove prostitution or reform prostitutes, with varying success.

 With the advent of the Protestant Reformation, numbers of Southern German towns closed their brothels in an attempt to eradicate prostitution.
 In some periods prostitutes had to distinguish themselves by particular signs, sometimes wearing very short hair or no hair at all, or wearing veils in societies where other women did not wear them.
 Ancient codes regulated in this case the crime of a prostitute that dissimulated her profession.
 In some cultures, prostitutes were the sole women allowed to sing in public or act in theatrical performances.